Rule 5122-24-01 | Certification definitions.

 (34) "Parent" means the parent(s) having legal custody or the custodian for a minor.

-(i) Under eighteen years of age;
+(i) Under twenty-one years of age;

 (ii) Marked to severe emotional/behavioral impairment;